-Moezzi is a United Nations Global Expert with the UN Alliance of Civilizations and a member of the British Council's Our Shared Future Opinion Leaders Network.
-Her first book, War on Error: Real Stories of American Muslims, earned her a Georgia Author of the Year Award and a Gustavus Myers Center for Bigotry and Human Rights Honorable Mention.
+Melody Moezzi is a writer, activist, attorney and award-winning author.
+Her latest book, the critically acclaimed memoir Haldol and Hyacinths: A Bipolar Life, was recently released in paperback.
+Her first book, War on Error: Real Stories of American Muslims, earned her a Georgia Author of the Year Award and a Gustavus Myers Center for the Study of Bigotry and Human Rights Honorable Mention in 2007.

 Moezzi's writing has appeared in The New York Times, The Washington Post, The Christian Science Monitor, The Guardian, Al Arabiya, The South China Morning Post, Hürriyet, The Straits Times, Parabola and The Yale Journal for Humanities in Medicine, among many other outlets.